Fire On Board

-Then you look at some of the cargo carries they are operating airplanes that are 30 or 40 even 50 years old.
+When you look at some of the cargo carriers, they’re operating airplanes that are 30 and 40 and even 50 years old.

 But sometimes installing a new component in an older plane can lead to tragedy.

-On September the 2, 1998, the passenger jet crashed off the coast Nova Scotia, Canada.
+On September the 2nd 1998, the passenger jet crashed off the coast of Nova Scotia, Canada into the Atlantic Ocean.

 The cockpit voice recorder gives investigators their first critical clues.